Homepage

 April 24, 2025

-The NSF–DOE Vera C. Rubin Observatory and its partners are excited to soon be announcing the release of the first images.
-We have not yet determined the date of the First Look unveiling event with a public livestream (in English and Spanish), but expect it to be in June or July of this year.
+The NSF–DOE Vera C. Rubin Observatory and its partners are excited be announcing the release of the first images at the First Look unveiling event June 23 at 11:00 am EDT with a public livestream (in English and Spanish).

 During the First Look event, the comprehensive press release will be published, featuring a large set of ultra-high-definition images and videos showcasing Rubin’s extraordinary capabilities to the world for the first time.
 This will mark the beginning of a new era in astronomy, and we invite you to take part (sign up using this form).